c-elvira/pyradioplayer/README.md

 # pyradioplayer
 Radio player for Raspberry Pi written in Python3

+## Key Features

+- Pause radio to listen to Youtube, then automatically restart radio

 ## ToDo

 ### Will (must) be done
 - setup.py
 - threading socket connection (only one connection at a time for now)
 - improve safety
-- allow to pause radio to listen to Youtube, then automatically restart radio (see proof of concept)
-- change radio

 ### Perspectives
 - spotify, soundcloud support